Tiny Toon Adventures: The Great Beanstalk

-Tiny Toon Adventures: The Great Beanstalk (known as Tiny Toon Adventures: Buster and the Beanstalk in Europe) is the first Tiny Toon Adventures game released on the PlayStation.
-It was developed by Terraglyph Interactive Studios and published by NewKidCo on October 27, 1998.
+Tiny Toon Adventures: The Great Beanstalk (known as Tiny Toon Adventures: Buster and the Beanstalk in Europe) is an adventure video game developed by Terraglyph Interactive Studios and published by NewKidCo for the PlayStation.
+It is based on the television series Tiny Toon Adventures.

-There is a game for Microsoft Windows by the name of Tiny Toon Adventures: Buster and the Beanstalk that is very similar to this game.

 Gameplay

 Inspired by the fairy story Jack and the Beanstalk, Plucky Duck and Buster Bunny have found the Great Beanstalk.
 The player takes control of Plucky Duck, who is following Buster Bunny as they climb the beanstalk and explore the areas above.

 Development

 The game was announced at E3 1998.